 |

-By placing rocks of different sizes and various places, your visitors can find a suitable spot for their needs.
-On the left a Chipping Sparrow finds a comfortable depth while on the right a White-crowned Sparrow seeks out another shallow spot. |
+By placing rocks of different sizes in various places, your visitors can find a suitable spot for their needs.
+On the left a Chipping Sparrow finds a comfortable depth while on the right a White-crowned Sparrow seeks out another perfect spot. |

 |